Video decoding configuration

 - nodes-only.json

-The all.json should include option you would like C-Play to utilize on both master and clients/nodes.
-An respectivly, you can set settings for only the master or only the clients/nodes in the other two files.
+The all.json file should include options you want C-Play to use on both the master and the clients/nodes.
+Respectively, you can set options only for the master or only for the clients/nodes in the other two files.

-The various configuration that C-Play ship with can be found here, for reference.
+The various configurations that C-Play ships with can be found here, for reference.

 All the different mpv options can be found here.